Countdown to Election Day: Paychex Identifies Top Regulatory Issues Impacting Small Businesses

 - Retirement: Although traditionally a hot election year topic, retirement security is an issue that’s flown largely below the radar this election cycle, with the exception of discussion on the topic of Social Security.
 When it comes to Social Security, Clinton has said she’ll expand the program by increasing taxes on higher earners.
 Trump has said he’ll preserve Social Security by reducing fraud and waste.
 In addition to this, small businesses should be monitoring a number of retirement issues, including workplace retirement plans and the increase in state-level workplace retirement program mandates.

 - Immigration Reform: Immigration reform remains an issue of great significance to America’s small business owners.
 Trump has outlined a plan to stop the flow of illegal immigrants crossing the U.S. border.
 Clinton, meanwhile, has said she would provide a path to citizenship to undocumented workers in the U.S. and she supports the expansion of the H-1B visa program.

-To learn more about these issues, and the candidates’ positions, visit www.paychex.com/worx/ for the Key Election Issues Affecting Employers infographic.
+To learn more about these issues, and the candidates’ positions, visit www.paychex.com/worx/.
 As part of Paychex’s coverage of these election issues, you’ll find articles and videos exploring each of the topics.